justinjohn0306/ControllableTalkNet/README.md

   audio into the current directory during generation.
 These spectrograms can be used with my fork of [ddsp-singing-vocoder](https://github.com/effusiveperiscope/ddsp-singing-vocoders)
+* An offline training notebook for training singing models is included: `TalkNet_Training_Offline_Singer.ipynb`
 # Controllable TalkNet
 Controllable TalkNet is a web application that lets you synthesize speech, which mimics the pitch and pacing of an existing audio clip.
 It's based on [NVIDIA's implementation](https://github.com/NVIDIA/NeMo)